 Well… You would have thought you’d travelled back to 19-fucking-08 with the state of that bastard box!
 If it were a human in a survival film, I would shoot it in the face before it doomed the rest of us.
 Honestly, it was beyond repair.
 In the video below, you can quite literally see it flake apart in his hands.

 Great… that set me back a lot more money than I had intended.
-In the words of the great Evan Almighty; “Smite me, O mighty smiter!”
+In the words of the great Bruce Almighty; “Smite me, O mighty smiter!”

 We’re getting there very slowly with the fireplace, but we can’t really progress any further until we get the flooring sorted.
 Now, we’ve found a few different types of flooring as well as styles and colours.
 The electrician also very kindly threaded me some wire through the cellar into the living room so I can get a plug put behind the fireplace to have a pretty Edison bulb or something in the fireplace.